Sarah269/portfolio/README.md

 ## [Project: Beijing Olympics Summer 2008](https://github.com/Sarah269/Olympics-Data-Exploration?tab=readme-ov-file)

 This project analyzes the medals earned at the Summer 2008 Beijing Olympics.
-The data sources for the project are Oracle Live SQL Olympics Medals view and World Population table, and https://populationpyramid.net.
+The data sources used in this project were Oracle Live SQL Olympics Medals view and World Population table, and https://populationpyramid.net.
 Oracle Live SQL, SAS Studio, and Tableau were used in this project.

 This analysis counts multiple medals for a team whereas the International Olympic Committee (IOC) counts only counts 1 medal for a team.
 Therefore the numbers in this analysis are higher than the IOC numbers.